 Alex represents clients in the information technology, financial services, healthcare, and retail industries, among others.
 His experience includes:

-- formulating and implementing strategies for clients to comply with comprehensive privacy laws and regulations such as the European Union’s General Data Protection Regulation (GDPR), and state consumer privacy laws including the California Consumer Privacy Act of 2018 (CCPA), the California Privacy Rights Act (CPRA), the Virginia Consumer Data Protection Act (VCDPA), and the Colorado Privacy Act (CPA);
+- formulating and implementing strategies for clients to comply with comprehensive privacy laws and regulations such as the European Union’s General Data Protection Regulation (GDPR), and state consumer privacy laws including the California Consumer Privacy Act (CCPA), Colorado Privacy Act (CPA), Connecticut Data Privacy Act (CTDPA); Utah Consumer Privacy Act (UCPA), and Virginia Consumer Data Protection Act (VCDPA);

 - counseling fintech companies and financial services institutions on compliance with state and federal privacy and cybersecurity standards, including the Gramm-Leach-Bliley Act (GLBA), the New York Department of Financial Services Cybersecurity Regulations, and network and payment card rules such as PCI-DSS;

 - leading the response to cybersecurity incidents and data breaches, including interactions with state and federal regulators;